TamVdb/itf3_Project_GreenFood/README.md

-# GreenFood
+# GreenFood 👩‍🍳🌱
 First step of a meal box ordering project, showcasing a recipe page built with HTML, CSS, and JavaScript.

 It was a small project designed to showcase my technical and web design skills during a training module.

+&nbsp;
-## Project timeline and technologies used
+## 🛠️ Project timeline and technologies used

 Build a small project in 1 week to continue the training and to showcase the following:
 * My technical skills in JS